dice-roller/documentation/docs/api/results/RollResults.md

 <a name="RollResults+length"></a>

 ### rollResults.length ⇒ <code>number</code>
-The number of rolls.
+The number of roll results.

 **Kind**: instance property of [<code>RollResults</code>](#RollResults)
 <a name="RollResults+rolls"></a>

 ### rollResults.rolls ⇒ <code>Array.&lt;RollResult&gt;</code>
-List of rolls.
+List of roll results.

 **Kind**: instance property of [<code>RollResults</code>](#RollResults)
 <a name="RollResults+rolls"></a>